gavinmcfarland/postcss-sequence/README.md

 ### Feet and inches

-Writing in feet and inches
+Writing in feet and inches.

 ```js
 units: [
     {